haghard/sport-center/README.md

 Sport Center
 ================
 SportCenter is a POC reactive applications based on microservices architecture built on top of [Akka](akka.io) following a Event Sourcing CQRS based approach.

-Event Sourcing is about capturing sequence of event Each transaction is being recorded
-  State is recreated by replaying all the transactions/events
+_Event Sourcing is about capturing sequence of event in journal.
+Each transaction/event is being recorded.
+State is recreated by replaying all the transactions/events.

 ### Reactive application, Microservice architecture what and why shortly ###

 ### About the project ###

 There are 3 type roles node in our akka cluster:
   Gateway    Group of machines that links together 2 worlds using simple Load Balancer and Distributed Service Registry for internal cluster nodes.
 Every incoming request will be redirected for internal services if matched route is found
-             Each Gateway node provides following features:
+             _Each Gateway node provides following features:
               Fault tolerant request routing layer using [Hystrix]( http://hystrix.github.com) To deliver fault tolerance Hystrix has built in the following features:
                   * Timeout for every request to an external system
                   * Limit of concurrent requests for external system